axone-protocol/docs/docs/tutorials/explorer-sc.md

 :::

 1. Ensure to use the *testnet*  ([https://explore.okp4.network/OKP4 testnet](https://explore.okp4.network/OKP4%20testnet)) and not the *devnet* ([https://explore.okp4.network/OKP4 devnet](https://explore.okp4.network/OKP4%20devnet)).
-Link your OKP4 account to the explorer; click on the wallet button (upper on the right), “Connect wallet”, “Keplr”, “Connect” and then on “Approve”.
+Link your OKP4 account to the explorer; click on the wallet button (upper on the right), "Connect wallet", "Keplr", "Connect" and then on "Approve".
 You'll see your OKP4 wallet address if you click again on the wallet button.
 Click on it to copy the address.

-2. Click on the “Send” button from the Dashboard, and send a few $KNOW tokens to another OKP4 wallet (`okp41r0pf2d78w8w29sm9a6qm8x6yqshezm0k6vwcrg` as the recipient for example).
-Click on “Send” and “Approve” to confirm the transfer.
+2. Click on the "Send" button from the Dashboard, and send a few $KNOW tokens to another OKP4 wallet (`okp41r0pf2d78w8w29sm9a6qm8x6yqshezm0k6vwcrg` as the recipient for example).
+Click on "Send" and "Approve" to confirm the transfer.

 <center><img src="/img/content/tutorials/explorer-1.webp"></img></center>

-Once completed, click on “View transaction”.
+Once completed, click on "View transaction".

 3. Here are what the OKP4 Explorer shows us for [the `Send` transaction details](https://explore.okp4.network/OKP4%20testnet/tx/F50F300F369A5D2428492A439E167C32D4B4F79E61CC40EF39479AA83169CFD5).